Deep-pocketed institutional funds scaling back emerging markets

-These deep-pocketed funds -- global pension assets alone are worth over $35 trillion (23 trillion pounds)-- are relatively recent entrants to emerging markets, driven by the collapse in Western bond yields and the need for diversification.
-Because they are focussed on the long term, their presence has been a powerful counterweight to skittish retail and hedge fund money.
+These deep-pocketed funds -- global pension assets alone are worth over $35 trillion -- are relatively recent entrants to emerging markets, driven by the collapse in Western bond yields and the need for diversification.
+Because they are focused on the long term, their presence has been a powerful counterweight to skittish retail and hedge fund money.

 Such investors have pumped at least $50 billion into emerging stock and bond markets since 2013, according to the world's most closely watched monitor of capital flows to emerging markets, the Institute of International Finance.